neoforged/.github/primers/26.2/index.md

         - `spawnMob` - Creates a builder for spawning some mob at the given position.
     - `GameTestMobBuilder` - A builder that creates a mock mob for a test.

+### Peer to Peer

+Vanilla has now introduced a Peer-to-Peer (P2P) system, allowing users to open singleplayer worlds to online multiplayer.
+Players can only join other singleplayer worlds if they are "friends" with that player, where a friend is someone on your Xbox friends list.

+- `net.minecraft.SharedConstants`
+    - `DEBUG_CHAT_FRIENDS_ONLY` - Sets that chat messages can only be exchanged with friends.
+    - `DEBUG_NATIVE_WEBRTC_LOGS` - Sets that web real time communication logs should be written to a logger output.
+- `net.minecraft.client`
+    - `Minecraft`
+        - `p2pManager` - Returns the peer-to-peer manager.
+        - `setPendingConnection` - Sets the connection to the server currently pending.
+        - `friendsEnabled` - If the friends feature is enabled.
+        - `allowFriendRequests` - Can the user accept friend invites.
+        - `allowChatOnlyWithFriend` - Is the user only allowed to chat with friends.
+        - `isFriendOnlyRestricted` - If the user cannot send or receive messages from the player is not on the friends list.
+    - `Options`
+        - `skipFriendsListPromo` - Whether the friends list should not be promoted.
+        - `keyFriends` - The key that opens the friends list.
+        - `inGameNotification` - Whether the user can receive notifications from their friends in-game.
+        - `sharePresence` - What information is broadcast to friends who are also online.
+    - `PresenceSharing` - An enum that denotes what information is shared with friends.
+- `net.minecraft.client.gui.components`
+    - `CommonButtons#friends` - Creates the friend list button.
+    - `FriendsButton` - The button for showing the friends list.
+    - `PlayerFaceWidget` - A widget for the player face.
+- `net.minecraft.client.gui.components.toasts`
+    - `FriendToast` - A toast for showing activity of a user on the friends list.
+    - `SystemToast$SystemToastId#FRIEND_SYSTEM_NOTIFICATION` - A notification from the friend system.
+- `net.minecraft.client.gui.screens`
+    - `P2PConnectScreen` - A screen for displaying when a peer-to-peer connection is occuring.
+    - `PrivacyConfirmLinkScreen` - A screen for confirming the privacy settings for peer-to-peer communication.
+    - `ShareToLanScreen` -> `MultiplayerOptionsScreen`, not one-to-one
+- `net.minecraft.client.gui.screens.friends`
+    - `AbstractFriendsEntryContainerWidget` - An abstract container for representing a friend within the friends list.
+    - `AbstractFriendsTab` - An abstract tab that represents a group of users in the friends list.
+    - `FriendEntry` - An entry representing a friend.
+    - `FriendsOverlayScreen` - An overlay showing the user's friends and friend requests.
+    - `FriendsOverlayTabButton` - A button to switch between friend tabs.
+    - `FriendsTab` - A tab containing the user's friends.
+    - `IncomingEntry` - An entry representing an incoming friend request.
+    - `OutgoingEntry` - An entry representing an outgoing friend request.
+    - `PendingTab` - A tab containing the user's pending friend requests.
+- `net.minecraft.client.gui.screens.options.OnlineOptionsScreen#confirmFriendsListEnabled` - Sets the current screen to confirm whether the friends list should be enabled, if not enabled.
+- `net.minecraft.client.gui.screens.social`
+    - `PlayerSocialManager` now takes in the `FriendsService` and the `RemoteFriendListUpdateHandler`
+        - `addFriendListUpdateListener`, `removeFriendListUpdateListener` - Handles listeners when the friend list is updated.
+        - `getFriends` - Gets the current friends of the user.
+        - `isFriendsPmid`, `isFriend` - Whether the given user id is a friend of this user.
+        - `getIncomingRequests`, `getOutgoingRequests` - The friends requests of the user.
+        - `getFriendListState` - The current state of the friends list.
+        - `sendFriendRequest`, `removeFriend`, `acceptIncomingFriendRequest`, `declineIncomingFriendRequest`, `revokeOutgoingFriendRequest`, `updateFriendSettings` - Requests for updating the user's friends list.
+        - `isFriendListEnabled`, `setFriendListEnabled` - Handles the enabling of the friends list.
+        - `isAllowFriendRequests`, `setAllowFriendRequests` - Handles whether friend requests are allowed.
+        - `getPresenceHandler` - Returns the presence handler of the user and friends current state.
+        - `$PlayerData` - Common data associated with a given user.
+    - `PresenceHandler` - A handler for broadcasting the current state of the user in-game to other friends.
+    - `RemoteFriendListUpdateHandler` - A handler for capturing the current state of the user's friends in-game.
+- `net.minecraft.client.multiplayer`
+    - `ClientPacketListener#onlineMode` - Whether the user is currently in online mode.
+    - `ServerData#isOnline`, `$Type#ONLINE` - Whether the server is communicating through webrtc.
+- `net.minecraft.client.multiplayer.p2p`
+    - `FriendJoinHandler` - The handler for joining a friend's world.
+    - `P2PManager` - The manager for handling the peer-to-peer connection.
+    - `RtcHandshakeHandler` - The handler for the webrtc handshake between two peers.
+    - `SignalingErrorMapper` - A helper for mapping the error received during a signal request between the user and their friend.
+    - `SignalingException` - An exception thrown when trying to signal between the user and their friend.
+    - `SignalingMessage` - A message indicating the action sent or received between the user and their friend when attempting to join.
+- `net.minecraft.client.multiplayer.p2p.client`
+    - `JsonRpcClient` - A client for receiving JSON-RPC websocket requests.
+    - `JsonRpcException` - An exception thrown when an error ocrrus during dispatch.
+    - `SignalingServiceClient` - A client that handles the signaling between a user and their friend.
+- `net.minecraft.client.network.webrtc`
+    - `RtcChannel` - A netty channel communicated via webrtc.
+    - `RtcHandshake` - A webrtc handshake between two peers.
+- `net.minecraft.client.server.IntegratedServer`
+    - `applyDefaultGameMode` - Sets the default game mode and applies it to all players.
+    - `setCommandsAllowedForAllPlayers` - Sets whether all players can run commands.
+    - `unpublishServer` - Unpublishes the server from peer-to-peer connections.
+    - `onPlayerListChanged` - If the player list changes, typically because of a new peer.
+    - `setMultiplayerScope`, `getMultiplayerScope`, `$MultiplayerScope` - Handles the current scope of the integrated server and who it's available for.
+    - `isPublishedOnline` - Whether the integrated server is available online for peer-to-peer communication.
+- `net.minecraft.client.telemetry`
+    - `TelemetryEventType`
+        - `P2P_CONNECTION` - Telementry event for a peer-to-peer connection.
+        - `selfTest` - Returns whether there are missing translations for the telementry event and properties.
+    - `TelemetryProperty#P2P_CONNECTION_*` - Properties indicating the peer-to-peer connection state.
+- `net.minecraft.client.telemetry.events.P2PTelemetryEvent` - The telemetry event for peer-to-peer connections.
+- `net.minecraft.network.Connection`
+    - `SECURE_TRANSPORT`, `isSecureTransport` - Whether the network requests should be transported securely.
+    - `isEncrypted` -> `isSecureTransport`, not one-to-one
+    - `fromChannel` - Creates a new connection from a channel.
+    - `setIntendedProfileId`, `getIntendedProfileId` - Handles the profile UUID.
+- `net.minecraft.network.protocol.game.ClientboundLoginPacket#onlineMode` - If the user is trying to login to a peer-to-peer connection.
+- `net.minecraft.server.network.ServerConnectionListener`
+    - `acceptChannel` - Accepts the channel to broadcast packets as the server.
+    - `stopTcpServerListener` - Closes the channel, if this server is not broadcasting locally.
+- `net.minecraft.util.CommonLinks#PRIVACY_AND_ONLINE_SETTINGS` - A link to the privacy and safety settings.

 ### Data Component Additions

 - `sulfur_cube_content` - The absorbed block stored in the sulfur cube.